MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/content-assembly-modern-template.md

     ![Screenshot of the template viewer showing the New field for adding an image field.](../media/content-understanding/content-assembly-add-image-field.png)

 2. Select the image section in the document you want to create a field for.
-You can view the image name and the alt text (a description of the image) for the selected image in the fields panel.
+You can view the image name and the alt text (a description of the image) for the selected image in the **All fields** panel.

 3. Confirm the selection, and then select **Next**.